mthl/guix-artwork/website/drafts/grafts-continued.md

 two ungrafted packages, followed by a build plan for one grafting
 derivations: we have successfully preserved parallelism.

-The solution is not as principled as the excellent decomposition the _à la Carte_ paper proposes.
+The solution resembles the `suspending` scheduler discussed in the _à la Carte_ paper, though decomposition is not as principled as what the paper describes.
 It remains an approximation and not the optimal way to deal with dynamic dependencies.
 There are still situations [where that shows](https://issues.guix.gnu.org/issue/40612), but overall, it’s a significant improvement.
 Unlike [other solutions